WISE-Community/docs/index.md

 # WISE Community

 [The WISE Community](https://wise-discuss.berkeley.edu) is a friendly forum where WISE users from around the world can post updates, ask questions and suggest new ideas.
-Come check it out!
+Please come and join us!